Diet and breast cancer

 - A high carbohydrate diet in women younger than 50

-Some things may reduce the risk of breast cancer but we need more research to be sure.
+Some things may reduce the risk of breast cancer.
 They include diets high in

 - Fibre (in premenopausal women)